 Catalyst recently began a training cycle with a pastor from the Ivory Coast who messaged the organization seeking training in order to effectively preach the gospel of Jesus.
 We are growing in our utilization of technological advance for the purpose of training those in the harvest.

-Also, in March 2017, Catalyst plans to capitalize on partnerships that will aid in starting a church plant training initiative for Hispanic church planters in Memphis, TN.
+In March 2017, Catalyst plans to capitalize on partnerships that will aid in starting a church plant training initiative for Hispanic church planters in Memphis, TN.
 Our goal is to mentor, train, and send 15 planters over the next year.